 Missed our 2019 Holiday Accelerator Summit?
 We brought together the leading minds and DTC brands in ecommerce that have been through it all to make sure you — and your customers — have your best holiday shopping season yet.
 Watch all eight sessions on-demand by following the link below.

 Holiday ecommerce mistakes you can’t afford to make

 Is your ecommerce store ready for an influx of website traffic, orders, customers, and even returns?
-Every part of your business, from your supply chain to your ecommerce holiday ads, must be on the same page.
+Every part of your business, from your ecommerce supply chain to your ecommerce holiday ads, must be on the same page.
 Here are the four biggest mistakes ecommerce merchants make leading up to the holidays.

 Mistake #1: Assuming your website is ready to go

 Gift givers and bargain hunters alike make for great potential customers during the holiday season.
 But if you aren’t able to give them a best-in-class shopping experience, it can be hard to convert browsers into buyers.
-Preparing your website for the holiday rush can help keep your conversion rates high and your customers happy.
+Preparing your website for with an ecommerce holiday checklist will help keep your conversion rates high and your customers happy.